cbare/cbare.github.io/_posts/2024-12-10-llm-agents-mooc.md

 ### Data Pyramid

-Jim Fan of NVidia described a data pyramid in the context of robotics that I think generalizes really well to all of machine learning.
+Jim Fan of NVIDIA described a data pyramid in the context of robotics that I think generalizes really well to all of machine learning.
 At the top of the pyramid you have expensive data, "real world" data in which you're accepting some risk to acquire, or perhaps hiring experts to hand-annotate.
 In the next tier, you have simulation.
-On the bottom you have low quality bulk data from the internet.
+On the bottom you have low-quality bulk data from the internet.

 ### Anthropic's Responsible Scaling Policy